Name: Shadow Stormtrooper

 Armed with a powerful blaster rifle and dressed in black armor designed to increase sensor-stealth, these stormtroopers loyally serve a mysterious agent of evil named Carnor Jax.
 Trained to fight without mercy for any opponent, these stormtroopers obey Jax's order to locate and eliminate an Imperial Guardsman named Kir Kanos.

-Shadow Stormtrooper is super-articulated and is based on 2004’s VOTC Stormtrooper figure.
+Shadow Stormtrooper is super-articulated and is based on 2004’s VOTC Stormtrooper figure, but the figure really uses the 2006 TSC Sandtrooper (SAGA 037) figure as evidenced by the 2005 date stamp.
 That figure is excellent and possess true fondness and appreciation for it, but its lower body is very frustrating from a collector’s perspective.
 The legs are too close together and the torso joint is too high and doesn’t like to lock into place.
 Because of these setbacks, the figure isn’t one that you’re going to enjoy posing in any other configuration than at attention.
 An Imperial soldier should not be limited in this way.
-Why waste 14 points of premium articulation on a figure like this when any meaningful movement is rendered hopeless?
+Why waste so mnay points of premium articulation on a figure like this when any meaningful movement is rendered hopeless?
 Without sounding dramatic, the figure does look good.
-We have been unable to understand for years why collectors just want 14 points of articulation at any cost including whether the articulation is actually relevant.
+We have been unable to understand for years why collectors just want super-articulation at any cost including whether the articulation is actually relevant.
 For example, the Shadow Stormtrooper would have majorly benefitted from ball-jointed hips and knees without any ankle articulation than two legs close together with swivel hips and ball-jointed knees and ankles.

 Accessory Count: 1

 Accessory Details: blaster

 Market Value: Click here to check the latest prices based on listings.

 The Saga Collection